Anastasia-Labs/opshin-audit/catalyst_docs/milestone3/milestone3-edgecases.md

 - **Edge Case**:

-Attribute of listtype "index" is only tested for integers, missing other types which leads to the following edge case that wasn't tested.
+Attribute of listtype "index" is only tested for integers, missing other types, for example:

 ```python
 from opshin.prelude import *